-After robbing the enemy of his munitions, the Skytroopers turned around and took his food from him-in high quantities.
+After robbing the enemy of his munitions, the Skytroopers turned around and took his food from him-in huge quantities.
 In early February, a sweep by other elements of the division 12 miles northeast of Tay Ninh resulted in the discovery of 50.7 tons of rice one day and another 18.5 tons the following day.
 By the third day, the division's combined rice haul exceeded 100 tons.
 Soldiers of the 25th Infantry Division saw heavy fighting during late 1968 and early 1969.
 Just three days before Christmas, 103 NVA regulars were killed when they tried to overrun a patrol base about nine miles south of Tay Ninh City.
-During the third week in January, the Tropic Lighting soldiers plowed through a long-time enemy stronghold nine miles northeast of Go Dau Ha killing 54 enemy soldiers in two days.